 16 – Things work out whether I like it or not.
 Do not underestimate the “unswerving punctuality of chance.”

-17 – Do not be afraid to accept or admit I need someone who will not give up on me.
+17 – Do not be afraid to accept or admit we each need someone who does not give up easily.

-18 – Forgive myself.
-Moments of weakness do not make me fundamentally weak, only fundamentally human.
+18 – Forgive ourselves.
+Moments of weakness do not make us fundamentally weak, only fundamentally human.

 19 – Make and share good, healthy, and tasty food with friends whenever possible.